qooxdoo/qooxdoo/docs/development/compiler/configuration/README.md

 In addition to the automatic detection of calls to `require()` to bundle CommonJS modules, local modules -- either CommonJS modules or ES6 modules -- may be bundled and included in the application.
-To do so, include a `localModules` map in an element of the applications map in `compile.json`.
-The keys in the `localModules` map are the names by which the local module may be require()d in qooxdoo code.
-The value for each of those keys is the path, from where compile.json is located, to the module to be included.
+To do so, include a `localModules` map in an element of the applications array in `compile.json`.
+The keys in the `localModules` map are the names by which the local module may be `require()`d in qooxdoo code.
+The value for each of those keys is the path, from where `compile.json` is located, to the module to be included.
 The following example shows how this can be used: